 The law school admissions calendar

-If you decide to apply to law school, it is important to understand the admissions calendar that applies to most first- and second-tier law schools.
-While most law schools start accepting applications for the next entering class beginning on September 1, intensive review of these applications does not usually begin until October.
-The first round of the application process runs from October through December, and there are several good reasons to apply before December 31.
-The first reason is that early in the year most law school application readers have more time to read admission files and learn about each applicant.
-They are more likely to read your entire essay and resume, and also more likely to research applicants on the Internet.
-This is especially beneficial if you are hoping to be admitted to a school that usually denies students with your grades or scores, since law schools are often more willing to make exceptions when most of their class remains unfilled.
-The second is that there is more scholarship money available, and when it runs out it is rarely supplemented.
-An applicant with good credentials is generally more likely to be awarded a scholarship in the fall than an applicant with identical credentials in the spring.
-These reasons strongly suggest that you take the LSAT no later than October of the year in which you are applying for law school, and apply no later than the end of November.
+If you decide to apply to law school, it is important to understand the admissions calendar.
+While most law schools begin accepting applications for the next year’s entering class on September 1, intensive review of these applications usually does not begin until October.
+The first round of the application process runs from October through December, and there are good reasons to apply during this round.
+First, early in the year application readers have more time to read admission files and learn about each applicant.
+Second, there is more scholarship money available to applicants admitted in the fall.
+Your chances of admission will be greatest if you take the LSAT no later than October and apply no later than the end of November.

 The second round of application review runs roughly from January through March.
 Competition for admission at all law schools becomes more difficult and scholarship money is depleted.
 By the end of this round, most top-tier schools will have selected their entering class.
 Applicants who might have been admitted in the first round may find themselves on deferred consideration or waiting lists as law schools monitor responses to offers they made to earlier applicants.
 Students placed on waiting lists can improve their chances for admission by submitting supplementary information or by retaking the LSAT and achieving a higher score.